+EU, EASA and ICAO

 At the European Union (EU) level, no uniform terminology is used to denote what is commonly known as drones.
 The European Parliament uses the term “civil drones” to differentiate civilian drones from those intended for military purposes.
 The European Commission uses the term “remotely piloted aircraft systems” (RPAS).
 The European Aviation Safety Agency (EASA), an EU body established in 2002 with the mandate to issue implementing rules and approve airworthiness standards, defines drones as “unmanned aircraft . . . which includes any aircraft operated or designed to be operated without a pilot on board.”
 This term also includes machines that are normally not perceived by the general public as aircraft, such as flying toys, small tethered balloons, or kites.
 The EASA uses the term “drones” in all its communications to the general public.
 The EASA’s definition of a drone is in line with the definition of “unmanned aerial vehicle” (UAV) provided by the International Civil Aviation Organization (ICAO), which is in charge of implementing the 1944 Chicago Convention on International Civil Aviation.
 The ICAO defines a UAV as “a pilotless aircraft, in the sense of Article 8 of the Convention on International Civil Aviation, which is flown without a pilot-in-command on-board and is either remotely and fully controlled from another place (ground, another aircraft, space) or programmed and fully autonomous.”
 UAVs are further divided into two categories: (1) those that are remotely piloted by a human and hence are designated as RPAS; and (2) those that are “autonomous,” meaning those that are controlled by a computer without pilot intervention after take-off.
 This second category is outside the scope of the EU’s regulation.

 The new Draft EU regulation has introduced two definitions: one for unmanned aircraft and one for equipment used to remotely control the unmanned aircraft.
 The reason was to avoid that the equipment to remotely control the unmanned aircraft be systematically part of the “certification” of the unmanned aircraft.
 Therefore, unmanned aircraft covers only the flying element (the aircraft).
 As the equipment to remotely control the unmanned aircraft is a key element of its operations, this equipment must also be regulated by the prototype regulation [see below).